 \subsection{Outline}

 The rest of this paper is organized as follows.
-Section \ref{sec:GWCnZn} concerns Gromov-Witten theory of $\CnZn$, which was studied in detail in \cite{gt}.
-The main new thing here is the quantum Riemann-Roch operator determined in Section \ref{sec:QRRCnZn}.
-Section \ref{sec:GWKP} is devoted to studying Gromov-Witten theory of $\KP^{n-1}$.
+Section \ref{sec:GWCnZn} concerns Gromov--Witten theory of $\CnZn$, which was studied in detail in \cite{gt}.
+The main new thing here is the quantum Riemann--Roch operator determined in Section \ref{sec:QRRCnZn}.
+Section \ref{sec:GWKP} is devoted to the study of Gromov--Witten theory of $\KP^{n-1}$.
 We analyze the $I$-function of $\KP^{n-1}$ in Section \ref{sec:I_func} and use it to calculate genus $0$ invariants in Section \ref{sec:genus0KP}.
 We calculate ingredients of Frobenius structures in Section \ref{sec:FrobKP}.
-Finally, we determine the quantum Riemann-Roch operator arising from {\em degree zero} Gromov-Witten invariants of $\KP^{n-1}$ in Section \ref{sec:QRRKP}.
-Section \ref{sec:ringKP} is devoted to constructing the ring $\mathds{F}_{\KP^{n-1}}$ for the Gromov-Witten theory of $\KP^{n-1}$.
+Finally, we determine the quantum Riemann--Roch operator arising from {\em degree zero} Gromov--Witten invariants of $\KP^{n-1}$ in Section \ref{sec:QRRKP}.
+Section \ref{sec:ringKP} is devoted to the construction of the ring $\mathds{F}_{\KP^{n-1}}$ for the Gromov--Witten theory of $\KP^{n-1}$.

 In Section \ref{sec:CohFT_iden}, we develop the main results of this paper.
 Section \ref{sec:iden} is devoted to constructing and studying the map $\Upsilon$.
 We introduce change of variables and the map $\Upsilon$ in Section \ref{subsubsec:Change_of_variables}.
-In Section \ref{sec:PF_iden}, we compare Picard-Fuchs equations of $\CnZn$ and $\KP^{n-1}$ under the change of variables.
-In Section \ref{sec:flatness_iden}, we compare the modified flatness equations needed to studying $R$-matrices.
+In Section \ref{sec:PF_iden}, we compare Picard--Fuchs equations of $\CnZn$ and $\KP^{n-1}$ under the change of variables.
+In Section \ref{sec:flatness_iden}, we compare the modified flatness equations needed to study $R$-matrices.
 In Section \ref{sec:genus0_iden}, we compare genus $0$ invariants.
 In Section \ref{sec:R_iden}, we reduce the comparison of $R$-matrices to an identity in Lemma \ref{lem:Final_of_proof_strategy}.
 In Section \ref{sec:formulaGW}, we apply previous results to deduce an identification of generating functions.
-First, we explicitly write down formula for generating functions for $\KP^{n-1}$ in Section \ref{sec:FgmKP}.
-Using this and the formula for $\CnZn$ written in \cite[Proposition 3.3]{gt}, we deduce the Main Theorem in Section \ref{sec:CRC}.
+First, we explicitly write down formulae for generating functions for $\KP^{n-1}$ in Section \ref{sec:FgmKP}.
+Using these formulae, along with those for $\CnZn$ given in \cite[Proposition 3.3]{gt}, we deduce the Main Theorem in Section \ref{sec:CRC}.

 Section \ref{sec:asymptotics_of_oscillatory_integrals} contains a proof of the required $R$-matrix identity stated in Lemma \ref{lem:Final_of_proof_strategy}.
 Appendix \ref{Appendix:Analysis_of_I_function} contains some analytic properties of the $I$-functions of $\KP^{n-1}$.